MonicaGrages/Motivate-Me/README.md

 # Motivate Me

-### Motivate Me is a social platform for users to provide encouragement to one another in their healthy lifestyle journeys
+### Motivate Me is a social platform where users can provide encouragement to one another in their healthy lifestyle journeys
 ### [Try it here](https://motivate-me-project.herokuapp.com/)

-### This MEAN stack application was built by Yeni Nomezqui, William Raush, and Monica Grages for our Web Development Immersive class at General Assembly.
+### This MEAN stack application was built by [Yeni Nomezqui](https://github.com/Rolita1007), [William Raush](https://github.com/WilliamRausch), and [Monica Grages](https://github.com/MonicaGrages) for our Web Development Immersive class at General Assembly.
 #### Technologies utilized in this project:
 * Node/Express
 * Mongo/Mongoose